When to use a Coriolis meter

 Coriolis meters use optical sensors outside of the flow path to detect variations in tube vibration, allowing them to measure mass flow, and fluid density, directly (see operating principles here).
 This measurement has no pressure dependence, and the only temperature effects are mechanical or electronic, so Coriolis instruments have much smaller zero shifts than other technologies.

-2. Measuring aggressive fluids?
+2. Are you measuring aggressive fluids?

 Coriolis meters can be materially compatible with a wide range of liquids and gases, including many aggressive fluids that are incompatible with other flow meter technologies.